 In accordance with vetting legislation, also referred to in the Children First Guidance, all persons who have a regulated role with children, (i.e. coaches, referees, Bord na nÓg members, parents who regularly assist in the Gaelic Games Associations) must be vetted by us before they take up their role.
 There are no exceptions to this directive.
 If a person, who has not been vetted, continues to act in any of the above roles they will be breaking the law as may their Club for offering or facilitating such a role.
 Vetting regulations stipulate that a vetting applicant must be at least 16 years of age when submitting their application.
 The Camogie Associations Vetting Policy states that once vetted an applicant shall be re-vetted within a five-year period.
 Please note that the Gaelic Games Associations are all vetted through the online E-Vetting system.

-No, a person must be vetted before they take up the coaching role.
+No, a person must be in receipt of their vetting acceptance letter before they take up the coaching role.

 It is a criminal offence, for a person acting on behalf of the Camogie Association, or for the Camogie Association to permit any person to commence working with children on behalf of the Association without that person first obtaining a vetting disclosure from the National Vetting Bureau in respect of the role for which they have been recruited.

-The Vetting Policy states that once vetted an applicant shall be re-vetted within a five-year period.
+The Camogie Association Vetting Policy states that once vetted an applicant shall be re-vetted within a three-year period.

 No, there is an agreement between the Gaelic Games Associations (Handball, Rounders, Camogie, LGFA and the GAA) that we each recognise each other’s vetting.
 Therefore, if you were vetted through the LGFA/GAA etc. your vetting will suffice for the Camogie Association and vice versa.